Schmiffy/python-day-calculator/README.md

 To reach the calucation section press 1 in the main menu.

-The date has to be provided in the following format: e.g. 01/01/1900, 1/1/2001
+The date has to be provided in the following format DD/MM/YYY(day/month/year): e.g. 01/01/1900, 1/1/2001

+Formats like month/day/year are not supported.

-If you want to leave this program press 0 anytime during usage of this program.
+If you want to leave this program press 0 anytime during usage of this program

 Press enter to get back to the main menu.